Content Moderation: The harrowing, traumatizing job that left many African data workers with mental health issues and drug dependency

 My background in journalism and social studies was very helpful while conducting this investigation, as were my previous experiences working for the Ethiopian Herald, where I’ve covered hundreds of news stories and articles for five years.
 The writing itself came easy for me as I’ve had experience conducting interviews and compiling stories.
 However, most of the stories were heartbreaking and unpleasant to hear, and reading and editing them was reliving the traumatic experiences over and over again.
 Having to face my own emotional and psychological torment from PTSD was extremely challenging, but also gave me hope for healing and returning to my normal state of mind, as writing out what I had been keeping in for so long was a therapeutic tool.
 I tried to include everyone’s story and convey a collective message that represents all of us ex-content moderators with different cultures, languages, and lifestyles who are united in our diversity!
 Our experiences make us one.

 The key demands that we distill from this report are policy changes regarding content moderation and data work.
 No human should suffer from mental health issues in order to train AI tools.
-Tech giants like Meta should be held accountable for the mental and psychological
+Tech giants like Meta should be held accountable for the mental and psychological trauma they’ve inflicted on data workers.

 Recommended citation: